Wallowa County addresses nuisances, waste

 Published 7:12 am Thursday, May 22, 2025

-ENTERPRISE — Three ordinances dealing with waste management received their first readings Wednesday, May 21, when the Wallowa County Board of Commissioners met in Enterprise.
-The proposals also call for fines of $500 per day per violation.
+ENTERPRISE — Three ordinances dealing with waste management received their first readings May 21 when the Wallowa County Board of Commissioners met in Enterprise.
+The proposals call for fines of $500 per day per violation.

 Planning Director Franz Goebel submitted the ordinances, which define public nuisances, be they trash, buildings or equipment in a variety of categories, particularly solid waste.

-They include, but are not limited to, an accumulation of solid waste and any unsanitary condition that injures or endangers the health, safety and welfare of others; an open septic tank; inoperable, broken, defective or unpermitted on-site septic system; dangerous buildings or structures; an accumulation of inoperable vehicles, vehicle bodies or vehicle parts equating to three or more total vehicles on one property.
+They include an accumulation of solid waste and any unsanitary condition that injures or endangers the health, safety and welfare of others; an open septic tank; inoperable, broken, defective or unpermitted on-site septic system; and dangerous buildings or structures.

-The proposals for local laws also designate who is to enforce them at the discretion of the board of commissioners.
-The ordinances include exceptions reasonable and prudent for farming, forestry and mining under state and local law.
+The proposals for local laws also designate who is to enforce them at the discretion of the county board.
+The ordinances include exceptions reasonable for farming, forestry and mining under state and local law.
 Another exception is material in an authorized landfill.

 The ordinances state it is the county’s purpose to achieve voluntary compliance with little or no penalty but can carry fines of $500 per day per violation.